asdfugil/AltLinux/README.md

 Once the script is started, type "p" to pair your device.
 Accept the trust dialog on the screen of your device, then type "p" again.
 Then type "i".
 Choose option 1 if you want to install AltStore.
 IMPORTANT: type your e-mail in **lowercase** letters, otherwise it might not work.
-If you don't know wha

 ## Credits
 AltServer-Linux and alt-anisette-server made by [NyaMisty](https://github.com/NyaMisty)